 Distributed Training with RDMA and High-Speed Network

-Modern neural networks are trained on large datasets to obtain highest prediction accuracy during the inference phase.
-The applications using neural networks range from simple speech and image recognition to industry-focused real-time security and fraud detection.
-Training these large neural networks are however computationally intensive.
-Though huge strides of advancements have been made in GPU hardware as well as storage infrastructure, training on a single machine for such workloads can still take a long time, sometimes months.
-Hence, in order to enable faster Time-To-Train (TTT), all the leading deep learning frameworks support distributed training with RDMA.
+However, training these large Neural Networks is computationally intensive, though huge strides of advancements have been made in GPU hardware as well as storage infrastructure, training on a single machine for such workloads can still take a long time, sometimes months, which is why all leading deep learning frameworks support distributed training with RDMA allowing faster Time-To-Train (TTT).

-Here we will provide our performance benchmark results for InceptionV3 and ResNet-50 over TCP and RDMA for the training part of the system
+Below you will find performance benchmark results for InceptionV3 and ResNet-50 over TCP and RDMA for the training part of the system:

-We ran two popular benchmarks Inception V3 and ResNet-50 using synthetic data.
-Testing with synthetic data was done by using a tf.variable set to the same shape as the data expected by each model for ImageNet.
-This load tests both the underlying hardware and the framework at preparing data for actual training.
+Testing was done using tf.variable set to the same shape expected by each model for ImageNet.
+This tests both the underlying hardware and the framework at preparing data for actual training.

-This document provides a high-level summary of potential performance.
-Server's hardware and configurations used for TCP and RDMA benchmarks are identical.
-More details on the experiments run here (including specific configuration settings for the network, NVidia GPUs and algorithms) are available in a detailed Mellanox community posts for both Infiniband and RoCE
+The server's hardware and configurations used for TCP and RDMA benchmarks are identical, you can find more details regarding the experiments performed at Mellanox community posts for both Infiniband and RoCE (including specific configuration settings for the network, NVidia GPUs and algorithms)

-The server setup for the runs is included 4 worker servers and was explained in Section 3 of the document.
+The server setup for the runs include 4 worker servers (as explained in Section 3 of this document).

 Training with Synthetic Data